The best ballistic helmet for the money is the one backed by rigorous testing and QC processes

 Hard Head Veterans tests samples of production runs to validate material integrity and helmet performance.
 For example, we like to quality test the batched rolls of ballistic fibers received from our suppliers to ensure performance consistency across all the rolls used in a specific production run.

 We’ll also accommodate the batch-testing specifications of our large contract customers if they differ from our in-house steps.
-And we always encourage our contract customers to witness these tests in-person to ensure that our QC process is up to their standards.
+And we always encourage our contract customers to witness these tests in-person to ensure that our QC process is up to their own standards and requirments.

 Further ballistic helmet performance testing

 A lot goes into testing our helmets.
-We conduct both in-house and third-party verification tests with accredited labs, verifying that our helmets meet standards set by the National Institute of Justice (NIJ).
+We conduct both in-house and third-party verification tests with accredited labs, verifying that our helmets meet standards set by the National Institute of Justice (NIJ), Contract Holder, or other international standards such as VPAM.

 In-house testing expedites our production and R&D efforts.
 The ability to quickly assess the performance of a helmet is priceless during both these processes.
 Third-party tests by independent labs allow us to compare the results to our in-house testing and provide a non-biased verification of our helmets’ performance.
 Our contract customers typically require these assessments, and we always perform them for our main product lines.